onekiloparsec/SwiftAA/README.md

 Installation
 ============

 Using the [Swift Package Manager](https://swift.org/package-manager/): either through Xcode > File > Swift Packages > Add Package Dependency... and enter this repo URL (including the `.git` extension), , then choose `SwiftAA` target.
-Or add the line  `.package(url: "https://github.com/onekiloparsec/SwiftAA.git", from: "2.2.2")` in the `dependencies` section of your `Package.swift` file.
+Or add the line  `.package(url: "https://github.com/onekiloparsec/SwiftAA.git", from: "3.0.0")` in the `dependencies` section of your `Package.swift` file.

 Using [Carthage](https://github.com/Carthage/Carthage): add `github "onekiloparsec/SwiftAA"` to your `Cartfile`, then run `carthage update`, and finally add the newly built `SwiftAA-macOS.framework` or `SwiftAA-iOS.framework` into your project (in `embedded binaries`).

-Using [CocoaPods](http://cocoapods.org/): add `pod 'SwiftAA'`, or `pod 'ObjCAA'` to your `Podfile` and then run `pod update`.
+Using [CocoaPods](http://cocoapods.org/): add `pod 'SwiftAA'` to your `Podfile` and then run `pod update`.

 Notes
 ============

-ObjCAA
+AABridge
 ---

+The `AABridge` library is simply a bridge between the C++ codebase provided by `AA+` and the Swift code in `SwiftAA`.
+It's implemented entirely in C. It's recommended that you use either the `A++` C++ code directly or the `SwiftAA` Swift wrapper.

-For a long time, all the C++, Objective-C++ and Swift code was bundled together.
+For a long time, all the C++, (Objective-)C(++) and Swift code was bundled together.
 But in order to distribute SwiftAA through the SPM, it was necessary to split the sources into seperate folders.
-Then, three different libraries were declared in the `Package.swift` file and built separatedly, each of them depending on the previous one (`AA+`, then `ObjCAA`, and finally `SwiftAA`).
+Then, three different libraries were declared in the `Package.swift` file and built separatedly, each of them depending on the previous one (`AA+`, then `AABridge`, and finally `SwiftAA`).

-During that evolution, we chose to create a specific `ObjCAA` target inside the Xcode project.
-The consequence is that `ObjCAA` must be imported in `SwiftAA` source files that need it.
+During that evolution, we chose to create a specific `AABridge` target inside the Xcode project.
+The consequence is that `AABridge` must be imported in `SwiftAA` source files that need it.
 Not a big deal, expect for Cocoapods which doesn't understand the subtelty.
-Hence, we created a specific `ObjCAA` pod, which will follow the versionning numbers of the main package.
+Hence, we created a specific `AABridge` pod, which will follow the versioning numbers of the main package.

 In summary, we have:

-* Three targets available through the Swift Package Manager: `AA+`, `ObjCAA` and `SwiftAA`.
+* Three targets available through the Swift Package Manager: `AA+`, `AABridge` and `SwiftAA`.
 Embed only the last level you intend to use in your project.
-* Three targets available through Carthage, inside the Xcode project: `ObjCAA` (including `AA+`), `SwiftAA-iOS` and `SwiftAA-macOS`.
+* Three targets available through Carthage, inside the Xcode project: `AABridge` (including `AA+`), `SwiftAA-iOS` and `SwiftAA-macOS`.
-* Two pods available through Cocoapods: `ObjCAA` and `SwiftAA`.
+* Two pods available through Cocoapods: `AABridge` and `SwiftAA`.

 AA+
 ---
 The AA+ framework, written in C++ by PJ Naughter (Visual C++ MVP) is certainly the best and most complete implementation of the "Astronomical Algorithms", found in the reference textbook by Jean Meeus.
 To make the most of this code specifically, you have to have a copy of the book with you (APIs and method names are hardly understandable without knowing what they refer to).

-Pull requests are accepted only about the Objective-C(++) and Swift code.
+Pull requests are accepted only about the C(++) and Swift code.
 The AA+ code changes must be directed (as I will personnaly do if I need to) to the original source (see the [AA+ website](http://www.naughter.com/aa.html)).

-Today's version of AA+ used in SwiftAA is 2.44 (released 14 July 2022).
+Today's version of AA+ used in SwiftAA is 2.50 (released 16 April 2023).

 Caution on Coordinates